SuiMachine/Basic-Twitch-Sound-Player/README.md

 Known issues / incomplete features
 -------
   * Opening Color Settings doesn't do anything.
-  * Obtaining New Login Data starts a browser and redirect the result the listener, but listener doesn't do anything for now.
   * Player officially only supports wav files for now.

 Credits